brandonwhitmire/personal-ansible/README.md

 # === TEST ===

-# END-to-END
-# roughly: destroy -> create -> converge -> destroy
-molecule test

 # cleanup any leftover instances, artifacts, and temp dirs
 molecule destroy && molecule reset

 # same as 'test' but leaves the environment running
+# to test new changes or additions
 molecule converge

-# basically: converge on a specific platform
+# END-to-END: converge on a specific platform

 molecule test --destroy never --platform-name arch-instance molecule test --destroy never --platform-name kali-instance